paulojraposo/FlowMaps/README.txt

 author, Dr. Paulo Raposo, at pauloj.raposo@outlook.com.

 The script takes one input file, being a csv table of flows.
-It produces one output file in shapefile format.
+It produces one output file in shapefile, geojson, kml, gml, or gmt format.

-Please note that the input csv file must be in the format of the example below.
+Please note that the input CSV file must be in the format of the example below.
 The headers seen below, named exactly as seen, must be present and unique in the input file, though other headers/columns may exist (these will be ignored).